How to Effectively Plan Sourcing Around Chinese Holidays — Especially Chinese New Year

 If your products are made in China or rely on components from the region, few events influence your production schedule more than Chinese New Year (CNY).
 While most U.S. holidays cause minimal disruption, Chinese New Year is different: factories shut down for 1–4 weeks, workers travel long distances home, and production takes time to ramp back up once operations reopen.

-That’s why smart brands start preparing months earlier than most people realize — often in late summer or early fall.
+That’s why smart brands start preparing months earlier than most people realize — often in summer or early fall.
 By the time winter arrives, the most successful brands already have their timelines locked, samples approved, and production underway.

 Why Planning Needs to Start So Early